Type of Sarcoma: D-Differentiated Liposarcoma

-There was no doubt I was leading the good life and I tried to take care of myself by watching my diet, exercising, & not smoking.
-In college I played collegiate basketball and tennis.
-After graduation, I was lucky enough to marry the love of my life Kathleen and over the next few years we brought into the world two wonderful children, Nicole and Matt.
+There was no doubt I was leading the good life and I tried to take care of myself by watching my diet, exercising, and not smoking.
+I played collegiate basketball and tennis.
+After graduation, I was lucky enough to marry Kathleen, the love of my life, and over the next few years we brought into the world two wonderful children, Nicole and Matt.

 This was all parlayed into a great 18-year career as an education professor and basketball coach at several universities in the Upper Midwest.
 In 2003, I took a leap of faith and headed into the world of private business.
 I joined American Family Insurance and eventually started what is now the Perry Ford Agency in Brooklyn Center, MN.

 All Hell Breaks Loose…Listen to your body